Joint Count Transformation Models with Covariate-dependent Correlations: Introduction

 \section{Introduction}

-Ecology studies the relationship between living organisms and their physical environment, including the habitat requirements of certain species, the interactions in a community of species, both positive (mutualism and commensalism) and negative (predation and competition), and the stability of the resulting relationships across space and time.
-Species distribution models (SDMs) for these phenomena describe the impact of environmental variables on the distribution of a species.
-These models have developed into popular tools for predicting the occurrence or abundance of a species in a certain habitat, which in turn provides insights into how that species reacts to changes in important environmental variables, such as temperature and precipitation.
-Predictions from SDMs are valuable not only in basic ecology but also in applied ecology, especially for conservation of endangered species and the management of invasive species.
-Binary regression models and classification machine learning are often used to predict the presence or absence of a species in a certain habitat \citep[\eg][]{Elith_Leathwick_Hastie_2008,hothorn2011decomposing}.
-Models describing the abundance of a species rely on observed numbers of individuals instead of presence/absence information and thus yield more detailed information on a species' distribution.
-However, despite early work in this direction \citep{Death_2002}, most contemporary SDMs ignore the relationships between members of a community of species in a certain habitat.
+Ecology studies how individual species and community interactions\textemdash{}spanning from mutualism and commensalism to predation and competition\textemdash{}are governed by a range of covariates, such as physical habitat, climatic conditions, and the broader spatiotemporal context.
+Species distribution models (SDMs) have become popular tools for describing the relationship of these covariates with the distribution of a species' occurrence or abundance.
+Predictions from SDMs are valuable not only in fundamental ecological research but also in applied ecology, especially for the conservation of endangered species and the management of invasive ones.
+Binary regression models and classification machine learning methods are often used to predict the presence or absence of a species in a given habitat \citep[\eg][]{Elith_Leathwick_Hastie_2008,hothorn2011decomposing, cowansSampleSizeConsiderations2025}.
+Models describing species abundance rely on count data instead of presence/absence information and thus yield more detailed insights into a species' distribution.